 Why the 20% buffer?
 There are two reasons to give yourself extra support on your RV tires.

-The first is that people notoriously overload their RVs when packing for camping trips, and having more robust tires will help alleviate chances of failure under the extra pressure.
+The first is that people notoriously overload their RVs when packing for camping trips, and having more robust tires will help alleviate the chances of failure under the extra pressure.
 A combination of too much weight and even a slightly underinflated tire will cause extreme friction that will blow a tire fast.

-The second is that even if you keep the GVWR, or total weight of your camper and supplies, under its limits, you’ll put less stress and wear on the tires during travel so they’ll last longer.
+The second is that even if you keep the GVWR, or total weight of your camper and supplies, under its limits, you’ll put less stress and wear on the tires during travel, so they’ll last longer.
 I know it costs me about $1500 to replace the tires on my Class C motorhome, so prolonging that hit to my wallet by even a few extra months is helpful.

 You never want your RV trip ruined by tire deflation or blowouts that can leave your camper stranded in remote areas.
 Excessive weight on recreational vehicle tires can also lead to axle bending, causing you even more grief and an expensive repair.